 So how can YOU continue to demonstrate inclusion and embrace accessibility for students with disabilities in the upcoming new school year?

 1. Listen, Ask, & Reflect

 First of all, listen.
 It is important to listen to other people's stories, and hear what they have to say.
 By listening to others, you can then learn about their disabilities and how they wish to be treated.
 As well, when you have questions or are unsure of specific information regarding those with disabilities, do not be afraid to ask.
 It is good to educate yourself so in the future, you know what is right and wrong.

 2. Rid Yourself of Unconscious Bias

 More often than not, people tend to have some form of unconscious bias toward specific people.
 Whether someone has an unconsciously negative perspective of a certain race, gender, or even disability, these biases cause oneself to treat others differently.
 When you're talking to someone, take a moment to think - are you unconsciously treating them in a different light?
 If so, try to change these bad habits and bad mindsets.

 3. Use Inclusive Language

 It is important to be aware of the language you use around others.
 Sometimes, even if your intentions are good, the words you use to communicate may come off differently and can be easily misconstrued.
-Whether this be changing "Hi guys" to "Hi everyone," or using the appropriate pronouns, by using more inclusive language, it makes everyone feel a little more comfortable and welcomed.
+Whether this is changing "Hi guys" to "Hi everyone" or using the appropriate pronouns, by using more inclusive language, it makes everyone feel a little more comfortable and welcomed.